-Horry-Georgetown Technical College created the Court Reporting programs to meet the severe shortage of court reporters across South Carolina, and the entire country.
-The College will be offering three online programs in court reporting: voice writing, stenography, and digital.
+Horry-Georgetown Technical College created a Court Reporting program to meet the severe shortage of court reporters across South Carolina, and the entire country.
+The College will be offering online programs in digital court reporting and digital court reporting with legal transcription.

 - Digital Court reporting incorporates the use of specialized audio technology to keep court records.